On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Introduction

-Work of~\citet{garousi_survey_2013} and~\citet{martin_good_2007} shows that notions of testing rigor are defined organizationally which is why we recruit participants with varying organizational and cultural backgrounds not only from our extended network but also via the Q\&A platform \stackoverflow{}.
-Rather than intricately describing one case or the notions within a specific community of developers we aim to gather perspective from a broad audience.
+\revisedtwo{Work of~\citet{garousi_survey_2013} and~\citet{martin_good_2007} shows that notions of testing rigor are defined organizationally, which is why we recruit participants with varying organizational and cultural backgrounds not only from our extended network but also via the Q\&A platform \stackoverflow{}.
+Rather than intricately describing one case or the notions within a specific community of developers, we aim to gather perspectives from a broad audience.}

-By systematically comparing perspectives of 19 developers we find that opinions about software testing form through developers' participation in projects and the testing culture that is prevalent in those projects.
-According to our analysis, testing efforts are not deliberately planned by choosing a tool or approach.
-Instead we find that various conditions stimulate a stochastic process that leads to adoption and adaption of tools and approaches (\textbf{RQ2}).
-The unique organizational and socio-technical environment in which developers experience this process of adoption and adaption also gives rise to developers' opinions about testing (\textbf{RQ3}).
-We argue that in order to understand \textit{why} developers' choose not to test, one needs to investigate and understand the conditions of testing prevalent in the individual case.
-In other words, how testing experiences are embedded in the organizational, technical and social reality of a developer and not just the testing experience itself leads to testing decisions (\textbf{RQ1}).
+\revisedtwo{By systematically comparing perspectives of 19 developers we find that the reasons for developers (not) to use testing practices are rooted in the interplay of organizational, technical and social testing conditions.} Technical solutions establish a foundation for developers to contribute to testing efforts in an efficient way, organizational aspects enable developers to allocate resources for testing related activities, and social aspects influence and encourage developers as they establish the perceived value of testing for a project collaboratively (\textbf{RQ2}).
+The collaborative reflection of testing experiences in their unique organizational and socio-technical environment, gives rise to developers' opinions about testing (\textbf{RQ1}).
+Further, our analysis shows that testing strategies are not placed or deliberately planned by developers.
+Instead, various conditions stimulate a stochastic process that leads to continuous adaption of testing strategies (\textbf{RQ3}).
+Choices made by developers do not determine but stimulate a recursive process from which a testing strategy emerges.
+Social interactions contribute to a testing culture and technical contributions to testing infrastructure, which together affect this process. \revisedtwo{In order to understand \textit{why} developers' choose (not) to use testing practices,} one needs to investigate and understand how both social and technical aspects shape the conditions of testing in the individual case.
+In other words, how testing experiences are embedded in the organizational, technical and social reality of a developer and not just the testing experience itself leads to testing decisions.